Available daily from 5PM to 10PM

 Betel leaf wraps filled with diced ginger, lime, Thai chiles, peanuts, toasted coconut, shrimp floss, shallots and served with a sweet palm sugar-tamarind sauce.

-Rich dip of coconut cream, sour cured pork sausage, prawns, tamarind, palm sugar, fresh shallots, galangal, coriander leaves, mandarin zest.
-Served with khao taen, betel leaf tempura, white turmeric and green mango.
+Rich dip of coconut cream, crab, pork, tamarind, palm sugar, fresh shallots, galangal, coriander leaves.
+Served with khao taen, betel leaf tempura, white turmeric or young ginger, and green mango.

 AAHAAN PHISEHT Specialties of the house

 Half dozen fresh whole natural chicken wings marinated in fish sauce and sugar, deep fried, tossed in caramelized Vietnamese fish sauce and garlic and served with Do Chua (pickled vegetables).
 Our signature dish.
 Based on our daytime cook Ike’s recipe from his home in Vietnam.

 Kai Thawt Samun Phrai

 Chicken breasts marinated in garlic, coriander root, pepper and fish sauce, battered and deep fried crispy, served smothered in fried aromatics with sweet chile and tamarind dipping sauces.

 Central Thai-style spicy hand cut green papaya salad with tomatoes, long beans, Thai chili, lime juice, tamarind, fish sauce, garlic, palm sugar, dried shrimp and peanuts, made to order in the pok pok (mortar and pestle).
 Needs chiles to balance flavors.
 We can make it without chiles, but it won’t be as good!